petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/scaling-the-liferay-service.md

 -Xms4096m -Xmx12288m
 ```

-The recommended configuration is to set the `-Xms` flag using 25% of the available memory, and to set the `-Xmx` flag using 75% of the available memory. *Make sure to set your `-Xmx` value lower than the service's total available memory* to avoid errors when other processes in the container require more memory.
+The recommended configuration is to set the `-Xms` flag using 25% of the available memory, and to set the `-Xmx` flag using 75% of the available memory. *Always set your `-Xmx` value lower than the service's total available memory* to avoid errors when other processes in the container require more memory.

 Here are some recommended configurations for different levels of memory available to your `liferay` service: